Translations

 Thursday, August 15, 2019

-8-15-2019, THURSDAY, FULL MOON (published 8-15-2019)
+Thursday, 8-15-2019, Full Moon (published 8-15-2019)

 Introduction

-Next, I took my new, old truck to the I-won’t-ever-go-there-again Rusty Wallace Nissan dealership, on Clinton Highway, for the 1:30 PM fix-him-up appointment.
+After dropping off Molly and before picking her up, I took my 2006 Frontier to the I-won’t-ever-go-there-again Rusty Wallace Nissan dealership on Clinton Highway for the 1:30 PM fix-him-up appointment.
+My truck ran okay, despite the yellow warning lights.

-My new, old truck ran okay, despite the yellow warning lights.
 The way-too-computerized crankshaft sensor needs to be replaced.
 It will cost about $500.

 Oh, sorry, the dealership said.
 They had one part in the right box, but it was the wrong part in that right box.
 That’s all they had.
 Deal with it!